-With Google My Business, you can create a link for patients to use to make appointments.
+With Google Business Profile, you can create a link for patients to use to make appointments.
 They’re more likely to do so if you make the process easy.

 Think about how many potential patients are going to come across your practice.
 Many of them may simply see your practice (and your amazing pictures) and sign up immediately.
 You have to make the process easy to get these quick patients.

 Then, you just have to keep them drawn in with your amazing personalities and work ethics.

 The easier you make it to schedule an appointment, the more likely it is that patients will create one.
 This means more patients for you and better care for them.
 It’s a win-win.

 If you’ve already created an easy process for patient appointments and you’re looking for something else to help boost patient sign-up, you should think about creating provider pages.
 You could use these to help patients match with providers they’ll like.
 If you have extra time, you could even make a matching quiz.

 Just get creative with it.
 Make every part of the experience one that your patients won’t forget.